Package 'slca'

 Description

-This function performs regression analysis to explore the influence of exogenous (external) variables on the latent class variables within an estimated slca model.
-It utilizes logistic regression and employs a three-step approach.
+Performs regression analysis to examine the influence of exogenous (external) variables on latent class variables in an estimated slca model.
+The function uses logistic regression with a three-step approach to account for measurement error.

 Usage